 This will in turn push up supplies of homes in the secondary real estate market, the segment that includes resale units.
 A rise in the number of houses on sale will bring down prices that have already fallen by 30% post-demonetisation.
-“The new budget provision is a game changer for the worse.”

 “I would call the new budget provision a game-changer for the worse,” says Pankaj Kapoor, founder director of Liases Foras, an independent property research firm.
 “The primary market is already seeing huge inventory thanks to the slowdown; now the secondary market too will join this list.
 All regions which typically see large investments—the NCR and nearby areas in the north, to some pockets in Mumbai—will see a sharp fall in prices.”

 This drop will compound the situation, as, according to real estate consultant Knight Frank, housing sales in the October-December 2016 period in India’s eight big cities, fell by 44% from 72,933 units to 40,936 units.

 While the fall in prices may not immediately help users, it will further delay the revival of real estate companies that have been defaulting on high-interest loans sourced from the market, as traditional banking routes are still closed to them.